 I wrote this article to answer one of the most frequently asked questions while talking about React Native on business meetings:

-“What makes RN the best option for my app?”
+“What makes React Native the best option for my app?”

-I’ve decided to take a while and make research, together with our developers, to find out when React Native is an actual good technology choice.
+I’ve decided to take a while and make research, together with our developers, to find out when React Native services is an actual good choice.

 The whole aim of RN is to make it easier for cross-platform development, as you don’t have to develop iOS, Android and Windows separately.